Limmy's Show: Honours

 Limmy's Show! won the Scottish BAFTA Award for Best Entertainment Programme twice, the first time in November 2011 and the second in 2013.

 Home video

-Series one of Limmy's Show! was released on DVD on 15 November 2010.
+Series One of Limmy's Show! was released on DVD on 15 November 2010.
 All six episodes of the series were included, as well as the pilot and homemade versions of sketches seen in the show.
-Picture-in-picture video-commentary by Limond is included for the six series one episodes, with non-video, audio-commentary for the pilot episode.
+Picture-in-picture video-commentary by Limond is included for the six series one episodes, with non-video audio-commentary for the pilot episode.

-Series two was released on DVD on 3 December 2012.
+Series Two was released on DVD on 3 December 2012 - amid the show’s third series on air.
 It included all six series two episodes, along with picture-in-picture video commentary by Limond for all six episodes.
 It also includes behind-the-scenes footage and the full video of the "A Trip To The Moon" programme from the Dee Dee moon sketch.

-Series three did not receive a home video release.
+Series Three did not receive a home video release, but it was later added to BBC iPlayer.
+The Christmas Special didn't receive a home video release nor was it added to the iPlayer, although the entire episode was uploaded online.